Charge to Mobile & PSMS Faq for O2 Customers

 The Phone-paid Services Authority(PSA) is the regulator for Premium Rate Services, including ‘Payforit’.
 It is important to understand their role.
 They are not an ombudsman.
 They will not intervene in individual disputes between consumers and companies.

 Sometimes networks will tell you to ‘escalate’ your complaint to PSA, or say ‘PSA will sort it out for you’.
 This is misleading.
 PSA will advise, but will not intervene.
 Sometimes, after months of investigation, PSA will order refunds after an investigation of a company, but this a byproduct of their investigation.
 If you want your money back quickly you need to take action yourself.

-Despite this, ‘Payforit’ scams should be reported to the PSA.
+Despite this, ‘Charge to Mobile’ or PSMS scams should be reported to the PSA.
 If enough complaints are received, the PSA will investigate.
 The PSA publish a Code of Practice, with which all operators are expected to comply.
-Among other requirements the Code insists that operators should have consent before charging.
+Among other requirements the Code insists that operators should have robust consent before charging.

 The PSA is funded by the industry it regulates, and that is a serious problem.

 They are not a great advertisement for self regulation.
-If you’ve been scammed, please report the matter to PSA.
-Make sure they give you a case number, which means that your case will be recorded in the official figures.
-These figures are important in highlighting the scale of Payforit fraud.
+Nevertheless, if you’ve been scammed, please report the matter to PSA.
+Make sure they give you a case number and use this to copy PSA in to all communications between you and the company that took your money.
+Reporting to PSa also means that your case will be recorded in the official figures.
+These figures are important in highlighting the scale ofhis type of fraud.

 What is the difference between ‘Payforit’ and Reverse Premium Charge texts.

 Reverse Premium Charge texts used to be the method of choice for scammers, as none of the networks seems to be able to stop them.